Living Wage for Families BC

 A living wage is different than a minimum wage.
 The minimum wage is the legislated minimum set by the provincial government.
 The minimum wage should be set at a rate high enough to lift an individual worker out of poverty.
 An adequate minimum wage is the government’s responsibility to address working poverty.

 A living wage is an opportunity for employers to do better.
 A living wage calls on employers to meet a higher standard for their both staff and major contractors, to ensure that wages reflect the true costs of living in a community and that parents can earn what they need to support their families.
-More than 200 Living Wage Employers across BC agree and have certified with the Living Wage for Families Campaign.
+More than 270 Living Wage Employers across BC agree and have certified with us.